StevenBlack/vocab/README.md

 ### nethermost
-A long word for "lowest" or "farthest down," generNEPP-o H-T/ZM. - ally used literally—not figuratively.
-The earth's core is the nethermost region of the planet.
-The Arctic is the nethermost region of the earth.
+A long word for "lowest" or "farthest down".

 ### nettlesome